 If you don’t have the opportunity to visit a local historical society or local genealogical society, you can often still get assistance and information from them.
 Start with an internet search.
 While some communities have historical societies, they are usually organized on a county level.
 Many of these societies now have websites and/or Facebook pages where you can find contact information or submit questions.
 I have received valuable information by way of email from local county historical societies I have contacted.
 Be aware, however, these societies are most often staffed by volunteers, so it may take them awhile to respond to your request.

 Christine Bell has been seeking her ancestor for almost forty years and continues to find joy in each one she finds.
 She volunteers in a Family Search Family History Center where she helps others find their ancestors.
 As a convert to The Church of Jesus Christ of Latter-Saints, she is grateful to be a member of the Church.
-She is a wife, mother of six grown children, grandmother of five and currently living in the mid-western United States.
+She is a wife, mother of six grown children, grandmother of five going on six, and currently living in the western United States.
 Christine enjoys spending time with family and creating quilts for family, friends and Humanitarian Services of The Church of Jesus Christ of Latter-day Saints.